Data collection for distant reading

 Research strategies for data collection

 Finding sufficient data for a topic you are interested in can be challening, also because relevant data may not include the most obvious keywords.
-Here is some advice to identifying useful data sets by source.
+Here is some advice to identifying useful data sets:

-Platforms like X, Mastodon, Threads, BlueSky, Reddit, and Facebook groups often have communities of podcast listeners who discuss and recommend shows.
+Platforms like X, Mastodon, Threads, BlueSky, Reddit, and Facebook groups often have communities of video fans and podcast listeners who discuss and recommend shows.
 Subreddits like r/podcasts can be a great source for finding highly recommended or niche podcasts.
-You can also consider asking other social media users for their podcast recommendations on a specific topic.
+You can also consider asking other social media users for their podcast or video recommendations on a specific topic.

 In the MA DC course "Machines of Knowledge", students are explicitly allowed to use ChatGPT (or similar tools) to get Podcast recommendations for their topics.
 However, the quality of the results that AI suggests varies greatly.
 It is, therefore, absolutely necessary to double-check if podcasts really exist, if they are available on Apple, if they cover the topic of interests, and if URLs provided by AI are correct.